Avneesh-kumar14/Carrenat-System/README.md

 4. After this  bash - npm start in both

 5. PORT=5000
+6. ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 MONGO_URI= Your local host id
 SECRET_KEY= enter you secret key
 PAYMENT_MODE=fake
 BACK_END_STRIPE_KEY=sk_test_dummyKey123456

-6. Start the server -  node server.js
+7. Start the server -  node server.js